1. What are the school hours?

 9.00 am to 4.30 pm

-On average there are 25 pupils per class and four classes per year group.
-Setting (across five sets) is used in some subjects to allow for more personalised learning and smaller groups.
+On average there are 25 pupils per class and three classes per year group.

-- What is the ratio of international pupils at the school?
+4. What is the ratio of international students at the school?

 The English National Curriculum.